soltz/summer-2016/pydir/README.md

-     -bars from pythia particles identified as jets are colored red -bars from trento particles identified as jets are colored yellow -other trento particles are lightblue and other pythia particles are blue
+     -bars from pythia particles identified as jets are colored red -bars from trento particles identified as jets are colored yellow -other trento particles are lightblue and other pythia particles are blue -command line options shown with -h
+      -pythia or trento data can be turned off
+      -QED processes can be enabled
+	  -various slowJet and pythia settings can be changed

+xi_reconstructed_jets.py
+ -creates a histogram of xi values for both trento and pythia data -jets are reconstructed using slowJet
+ -command line options shown with -h

+xi_true_jets.py
+ -test program that creates a histogram of xi values for pythia jets -program is incomplete

 trento_in_python.py
  -creates plots with trento data for the following: